 The Tampa urban area has shown consistently high growth rates over the last 20 years with an increase in population in Hillsborough County of 63 percent from 397,788 in 1960 to 647,000 in 1980.
 A high rate of growth is expected to continue with a 100 percent increase from 1980 to the year 2010 when the County’s population is projected to reach 1,295,100.
 The northwestern portion of Hillsborough County is expected to grow even faster during the same period from a population of 101,568 in 1980 to 241,800 in the year 2010, a rate of 138%.

 As the Northwest Area has continued to grow, the ground transportation system has not been improved accordingly.
-All of the major existing east-west routes, Hillsborough Avenue (S.R.
-580), Waters Avenue (S.R.
-584), Linebaugh Avenue, Gunn Highway (S.R.
-587) and Ehrlich Road are presently operating at or over capacity.
-Also, Dale Mabry Highway (S.R.
-597), the major north-south route to the northwest part of the county is operating above capacity and both the morning and afternoon peak periods have increased steadily in duration to nearly three hours.
-This type of congestion creates unacceptable delays, increases accident rates, and in general degrades the quality of life for all residents affected.
+All of the major existing east-west routes (Hillsborough Avenue (SR 580), Waters Avenue (SR 584), Linebaugh Avenue, Gunn Highway (SR 587), and Ehrlich Road) are presently operating at or over capacity.
+Also, Dale Mabry Highway (SR 597), the major north-south route to the northwest part of the county is operating above capacity, and both the morning and afternoon peak periods have increased steadily in duration to nearly three hours.
+This type of congestion creates unacceptable delays, increases accident rates, and generally degrades the quality of life for all residents affected.

-The Florida Department of Transportation and the Hillsborough County Public Works Department have recognized traffic service problems and have programmed improvements for several major arterials in the area (see Section 184.108.40.206 for further discussion).
+The Florida Department of Transportation and the Hillsborough County Public Works Department have recognized traffic service problems and have programmed improvements for several major arterials in the area.
 While many of these improvements will enhance traffic flow and levels of service within the study area, the benefits will be localized and segmented.
 Smaller improvements tend to relocate existing traffic problems to other roadway segments.
-The primary alternative to improve traffic flow, therefore, is to provide a controlled access facility capable of handling high volume of traffic at reasonable high speeds.
+The primary alternative to improve traffic flow, therefore, is to provide a controlled access facility capable of handling high volumes of traffic at reasonable high speeds.